ankiitgupta7/ankiitgupta7.github.io/pages/01_about.md

 ## Research Journey
 ### Before PhD
 My research interests have developed through a range of research experiences since my undergraduate studies.
 It began with a summer research internship in Taipei in my third year of UG, where I worked on an experiment investigating **human unconscious perception** and its potential role in biased decision-making.
-The following summer, during an internship at Harvard, I worked on an **agent-based simulation** studying **evolutionary origins of altruism**.
+The following summer, during an internship at **Harvard**, I worked on an **agent-based simulation** studying **evolutionary origins of altruism**.
 For my thesis project at IIT, I worked on a simulation platform incorporating a **multi-agent system** of **Braitenberg Vehicles**, leading to **emergent swarm behaviors** under different wiring configurations.
 In the summer between graduating from IIT and starting my MS in Taipei—and again the following summer—I was involved in developing an **agent-based simulation** platform for studying potential **evolutionary origins of language** as part of the **Google Summer of Code** at **Red Hen Lab**.

 ### First Year
 As I began my PhD with an interest in applying **evolutionary algorithms** to **machine intelligence**, I started with a simple class project exploring evolved wiring configurations in **Braitenberg Vehicles** selected for desired behavior.
 This provided an initial hands-on introduction to evolving agent behaviors.
 Towards the end of that semester, I attended an MSU talk by a Google DeepMind researcher on model discovery from scratch (<a href="https://research.google/blog/automl-zero-evolving-code-that-learns/" target="_blank"> AutoML-Zero</a>), which sparked my interest in **evolution-inspired machine learning**.
 Wanting to further explore this direction, I spent the following summer at an AI research lab at **Cedars-Sinai** in LA, working on **TPOT2**, an **AutoML** tool optimizing ML pipelines through **genetic programming**.